NanManee/Bellabeat-Project/README.md

 ### Limitations

 - Many file tables do not have enough data for the analysis.
 I have to exempt the weight dataframe because it does not have enough unique users for analysis.
-- This ia a 2016 Fitbit dataset, which is not up to date.
+- This is a 2016 Fitbit dataset, which is not up to date.
 Therefore, it's chalenging to provide beneficial insights and recommendations.

 ### Insights